-- Preheat oven to 350 °F. Line a 9×9-inch square pan with aluminum foil, then lightly grease.
+- Preheat oven to 350 °F. Line a 9x9-inch square pan with parchment paper, then lightly grease.

 - In a large bowl, whisk together the eggs, lime juice, flour, sugar, lime zest, baking powder, and lime zest.
 Add food coloring if desired.
+If there are little lumps of flour in the filling, the mixture can be pushed through a fine mesh strainer to remove any lumps.
 Pour the filling over the crust.

 - Cut bars into squares and top with additional confectioners sugar and sugared cranberries.

 Cranberry lime bars can be kept at room temperature for 1-2 days, or refrigerated for up to a week.